4 credits (2 credits for winter quarter course. 2 credits for London/Paris trip)

-Selection criteria: It will include a serious interest in global employment, an openness and desire to learn about professional fit including a good attitude and ability to function in a cross cultural team environment.
+Selection criteria will include a serious interest in global employment, an openness and desire to learn about professional fit including a good attitude and ability to function in a cross cultural team environment.

 This country is part of the Schengen area.
 Note that there are strict rules and restrictions for foreign visitors to this area that may impact a student's ability to travel within the region before or after their program, or to attend two subsequent programs in this area.
 It is critical that the student reviews the information and scenarios here to learn more about Schengen area visa requirements.